gem5/gem5-resources/src/riscv-opensbi/README.md

 author: ["Hoa Nguyen"]
 ---

-# RISCV Full System with Bootloader
+# RISCV Full System with OpenSBI Firmware as a Bootloader

 This document provides instructions to create an (OpenSBI)[https://github.com/riscv-software-src/opensbi] bootloader binary and a Linux kernel binary that work with gem5 full system simulations.
 The bootloader and the kernel binaries are completely independent; however, we'll provide instructions to build both binaries for completeness.